This article was updated on 25th April 2019.

 Lead is added to bronze.
 It is insoluble in the bronze, so cooling of the alloy during casting must be carefully controlled to ensure lead particles are evenly distributed throughout the casting.
 The actual tin and lead contents are tailored to suit the strength and lubricity of the application.

-Bronzes are used for spring manufacture for applications where the material requires a high resistance to repeated stresses, corrosion and fatigue.
+Bronzes are used for spring manufacture for applications where the material requires high resistance to repeated stresses, corrosion, and fatigue.

-Condensers, pressure vessels, bellows, diaphragms, springs, bearings, bushings, clutch plates, gears, castings.
+Condensers, pressure vessels, aircraft fuel pumps, mine water pump, bellows, diaphragms, springs, general purpose bearings and heavily loaded high-speed bearings, bushings, clutch plates, gears, valve guides, rolling mill screw down nuts, castings.